Article originally published at Linkedin on May 15th 2016.

 It became an Open Source producer.

-You can recognise such organizations because they frequently create a specific group, usually linked to R&D, in change of bringing all the innovation that is happening “in the Open Source community” into the organization.
+You can recognize such organizations because they frequently create a specific group, usually linked to R&D, in change of bringing all the innovation that is happening “in the Open Source community” into the organization.

 So they have to upgrade.